‘Putin perfectly understands that Ukraine is running out of time’

 Ukraine’s desire to join NATO is a “key question”, he said, adding that “no compromise” had been reached on issues of territory.

-Ukrainian officials find Russia’s position absurd, given that Moscow launched a full-scale onslaught against Ukraine in 2022.
+Ukrainian officials find Russia’s position absurd, since Moscow launched a full-scale onslaught against Ukraine in 2022.
 They believe Putin has no real interest in peace, given the continuous bombing of Ukrainian cities.

 “These negotiations did not end in success, as was expected, because they’re based on fundamentally different ideas about what is happening between the Americans and the Kremlin,” Ilya Budraitskis, a Russian political scientist and visiting scholar at the University of California, Berkeley, told Al Jazeera.